 Just last week, on both days I took a chance to brave it outside.
 I sat in stand-still traffic for hours.
 At least three hours for one day and about two hours on another of those days.
 The first day I was a bit at fault because I didn’t think about the traffic even though it wasn’t the usual peak hour setup.
 The second day I prepared but still got caught in traffic that barely moved.

 The bottom line is the traffic is bad.
 And being slowed down for 2 or 3 hours is no fun.

 My least favourite part about the lock down is the crowds – and there are crowds literally everywhere!

 If you think you’re pressed for time, then so is everyone else.
 Everyone is trying to get as much out of their short week as possible, so there are crowds everywhere.
 Banks, tax offices, supermarkets, fast food chains.
 Everywhere you can think of has a long line or bundle.

-If you know the peak hours for certain business places you can try to avoid doing business at those times, but some places have peak hours from opening to closing time.
-So, now you may have to live with the fact that most of your day could end up being dedicated to doing a single task.
+If you know the peak hours for certain business places you can try to avoid doing business at those times.
+But some places have peak hours from opening to closing time.
+So, for now you may have to live with the fact that your day could end up being dedicated to a single task.